CharacteristicMappingMethod/cmm-turbulence/README.md

 The open access code has been developed in the context of the ongoing ANR project "CM2E" (http://lmfa.ec-lyon.fr/spip.php?article1807) and is used in this framework.
 It is based on the original version of the cuda code, developed by Badal Yadav at McGill University, Canada.
-Further literature describing the method and features:
+Further literature describing the method and different features:

 Badal Yadav, Characteristic mapping method for incompressible Euler equations.
 Master thesis, McGill University, Canada, 2015.